aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getRowRange() {#getRowRange--}

+<b>@deprecated.</b> Please use the 'rowRange' property instead.
 Returns a CellArea object that represents the range that contains the row area in the PivotTable report.
 Read-only.

 ```javascript
 getRowRange() : CellArea;